-P&O Cruises - P&O Cruises is an Australian cruise line with five fantastic ships servicing Australia and New Zealand.
+P&O Cruises from Auckland - P&O Cruises is an Australian cruise line with five fantastic ships servicing Australia and New Zealand.
 Equipped with Australian power outlets and operating in Australian dollars, this laidback line is a favourite for Antipodean travellers.
 Fun loving and forward thinking, this local line is making a play for the next generation of cruisers.
+Sail away and cruise Melbourne, Sydney or Brisbane with P&O cruises from Auckland for your 2019 holiday and see the world like never before

 Princess Cruises - Princess, with its ‘love boat’ origins, is one of the most well known cruise ship brands in the world.
 Choose this line if you are looking for that little extra bit of luxury without an exorbitant price tag.
 Princess is known for delivering a high quality cruise experience including exceptional rooms, excellent dining and entertainment options and a vast range of cruise departures and destinations.
 Princess will have you ‘come back new’ when you cruise with her from Auckland.

 Celebrity Cruises - Celebrity cater for passengers of all ages and offer a great range of restaurants and entertainment options.
 This elegant cruise line makes you feel special no matter if you opt for their Penthouse suites or a modest cabin.
-You will get a taste of luxury cruising from Auckland to Australia, Europe and beyond when you cruise from Auckland with Celebrity.
+Hop aboard cruises ex Auckland with Celebrity and get a taste of luxury cruising from Auckland to Australia, Europe and beyond.

 Holland America - Holland America cruises strike a perfect balance between traditional design and modern luxury.
 This cruise line offers its passengers adventurous itineraries and excellent entertainment both onboard and onshore.
 Their growing presence and popularity in New Zealand speaks for itself.